 Of course, this is an important practice no matter your age, but growing older gracefully—in other words, feeling strong, smart, and well-supported as you age—requires that you intentionally take care of yourself.

 Remember that you are a unique individual and so is your body; take the time to find out what your body needs to thrive.
 What are the foods that nourish you and give you energy?
 What exercises do you find fun and challenging?
 What spiritual practices give you clarity of mind and purpose?

-Protect your forever home on this Earth and you’ll find that growing older is a piece of cake.
+Protect your forever home on this Earth and you’ll find that aging gracefully is a piece of cake.

 6. Try New Things